OAGi/Score/docs/user_guide/index.rst

 locate the ACCs that use a particular BCCP.
 Make sure that the BCC is checked or better yet the only one checked on the *Type* filter.
 In the *DEN* field, input a search string like this ".
 [BCCP DEN]".
-For example, we can see where the “Street Name” BCCP whose DEN is “Street Name.
-Name” is used by input ".
+For example, we can see where the "Street Name" BCCP whose DEN is "Street Name.
+Name" is used by input ".
 Street Name.
 Name" in the *DEN* field.
 Note that the double quotes should be included in the *Search* field for a more precise match.
 Note also that BCC has no detail page, so clicking on the BCC search result does not do anything.
 To see the detail of the